David Bowie's Dog

 I quickly noticed the different colored eyes, and my mental database went into overdrive.
 I glanced down at the dog’s collar and tags and read its name, “Max.”
 Drawing circumstantial conclusions, I knew whose dog this was.

-Max was a little standoffish, as though he wasn’t interested in meeting a stranger- wearing booties to protect his paws from a Winter’s sidewalk.
+Max was a little standoffish, as though he wasn’t interested in meeting a stranger.
+He wore booties to protect his paws from the Winter’s sidewalk.
 I was able to get in a few good pets, though.
 I engaged the dog walker in light conversation, who told me Max wasn’t hers (that she just took care of him) and that the street was used the prior day for filming a movie (why “fake” snow was on the ground).
 She asked if I wanted “to know a secret” about the dog.
 As I stood up, I told her that I already knew the secret.

 When the walker saw the Bowie lightning bolt shirt I was wearing, she slowly backed away (as I did the same).
 I politely tried to calm the walker, stating I meant no disrespect and wasn’t a crazy fan (although a fan I was / am- just not the crazy, dangerous type).
 I extended my sympathies for the family’s recent loss, and we continued in light conversation as I tried to engage Max’s attention.